A one-size-fits-all CV won't impress

 Why should you customise your CV?

-You're more likely to win an interview for the job posting by sending off a few bespoke applications than you are firing off the same old CV in all directions.
-Sometimes, less is definitely more, and quality wins over quantity.
+You're more likely to win an interview by sending off a few bespoke applications than you are by firing off the same old CV in all directions.
+Sometimes, less is definitely more and quality wins over quantity.

 Customising your cover letter and CV will also support your progress through applicant tracking systems.
 By including words directly relevant to the role at hand, you're more likely to secure a higher ranking and smooth your path through to the interview.

 How can you customise your CV?

 It need not take forever to create a carefully targeted application.
 You don't need to start from scratch every time, so armed with the job advert and the conviction that you deserve the role, it only needs to be the work of a few minutes.

 First off, create yourself a master CV.
 This is the bit that takes time, but it only needs to be done once.
 The master CV should include everything that could possibly be relevant to your future career, including valuable skills, experience, achievements, and qualifications.
 The format should be as spot-on as you can make it too (bearing in mind that the forthcoming customisation may change the spacing).

 With your master CV finalised, you're ready to customise.
 For every application, save a new version of the master CV.
 If you include the company name as part of the file name, you'll be able to retrieve it easily for reference at interview.
 Now it's just a case of deleting and tweaking parts of the new version to suit the specific job advert.
 Every role will require different parts of your career history to be highlighted or downplayed, and this will be your main work as you prepare to send off applications.

 To present a strong application, you'll need to thoroughly understand the requirements and expectations of the role.
 This is where an in-depth reading of the job description is vital.
 The employer is literally telling you what they want here – all you have to do is tick their boxes by reflecting this back at them on your CV.